Advanced Study Program

 What are test requirements?

-TOEFL (Test of English as a Foreign Language) is required for some non-U.S. students.
-Please visit Admissions for more information.
+TOEFL (Test of English as a Foreign Language) is required for non-native English speakers.
+Please visit here for more information.

 I have not completed an undergraduate degree – can I apply?